-Dr. Margaret Burroughs, founder of the DuSable Museum of African American History.
-Courtesy of the DuSable Museum
+Dr. Margaret Burroughs, founder of the DuSable Black History Museum and Education Center Courtesy of the DuSable Museum

 MUSEUM EXHIBITS